vishvAsa/AgamaH_shaivaH/trikam/pratyabhijJNA-hRdayam/srotaH/jayadeva-siMhaH.md

 Commentary

-Here, the distinction between the Isvarādvaya philosophy from that of) the Brahmavādinsat lies in this-that the divine whose essence is consciousness always retains his authorship of the five-fold act which is in accordance with what has been stated by the grand Svacchanda and other disciplines (of Saiva philosophy). viz., (Vide.
+Here, the distinction between the Isvarādvaya philosophy from that of) the Brahmavādinsat lies in this-that the divine whose essence is consciousness always retains his authorship of the five-fold act which is in accordance with what has been stated by the grand Svacchanda and other disciplines (of Śaiva philosophy). viz., (Vide.
 Svacchanda Tantra Ist Patal, 3rd verse) "(I ww to the Divine who brings about (1) emanation (p), (a) re-absorption (abbra), (3) concealmtal

 Ciditman do not mean it-like u Prof. Leidecker has tringlated it, but "whoactance incil or consciousness'.